RAG-GNN: Integrating Retrieved Knowledge with Graph Neural Networks for Precision Medicine: Implementation considerations

 The joint optimization in \autoref{eq:total_loss} exhibits complex training dynamics due to the interdependence of network encoding, retrieval, and fusion components.
 Naive joint training often leads to suboptimal local minima where the retrieval mechanism fails to identify relevant documents, resulting in uninformative context vectors that degrade rather than enhance predictions.

 We employ a curriculum learning strategy that stages the training process\cite{bengio2009curriculum}.
-In stage one (epochs 1-20), we train only the GNN encoder and task loss $\mathcal{L}_{\text{task}}$ with $\lambda_1 = \lambda_2 = 0$.
-This establishes basic network representations that capture topology without retrieval dependence.
-In stage two (epochs 21-40), we activate the retrieval loss with $\lambda_1 = 0.1$ while keeping $\lambda_2 = 0$, allowing the retrieval mechanism to learn document relevance based on frozen node embeddings.
-In stage three (epochs 41+), we enable full joint training with $\lambda_1 = 0.3$ and $\lambda_2 = 0.2$, fine-tuning all components simultaneously.
+In Phase~1 (80 epochs), we train only the GNN encoder with link prediction loss $\mathcal{L}_{\text{task}}$ using lr $= 0.003$, establishing basic network representations that capture topology without retrieval dependence.
+In Phase~2 (100 epochs), we train the retrieval projection and fusion parameters with margin-based ranking loss and contrastive alignment using lr $= 0.005$, allowing the retrieval mechanism to learn document relevance.
+In Phase~3 (80 epochs), we enable full joint training with combined loss $\mathcal{L}_{\text{task}} + 0.5\mathcal{L}_{\text{retrieval}} + 0.2\mathcal{L}_{\text{contrastive}} + 0.1\mathcal{L}_{\text{target}}$ using lr $= 0.001$, fine-tuning all components simultaneously.

-To verify that retrieval remains stable during joint training, we monitor the retrieval consistency metric across epochs.
-For a held-out validation set of 200 proteins, we compute the Jaccard similarity between retrieved document sets at consecutive epochs:
+Retrieval stability during joint training can be monitored via the Jaccard similarity between retrieved document sets at consecutive epochs:

-where $\mathcal{D}_i^{(k)}(t)$ denotes the top-20 retrieved documents for protein $i$ at epoch $t$.
-We observe that $J_{\text{retrieval}}$ stabilizes at 0.86 after epoch 45, indicating that 86\% of retrieved documents remain consistent as training progresses.
-This high consistency demonstrates that the retrieval mechanism converges to stable document selections rather than exhibiting chaotic oscillations.
-Furthermore, we track the correlation between retrieval scores $R(v_i, d_j)$ at epoch 50 versus epoch 100, finding Spearman $\rho = 0.99$, confirming that retrieval rankings remain highly stable in later training stages.